recursion/hotkeyCommander/README.md

 - **Easy to use:**
     1. include the package in your project
     2. define your hotkey definitions
-    3. create a commands object - a simple js object with properly named eventhandlers on it.
+    3. create an instance of hotkeyCommander
-    4. create an instance of hotkeyCommander
+    4. pass the hotkey definitions, and the target elements to your instance of hotkeyCommander.
-    5. pass the eventHandler object, the hotkey definitions, and the target elements to your instance of hotkeyCommander.
+    5. Assign your event handlers to the event emitter that hotkeyCommander hands you back.
 - **User configuration built in:** Your app instantly starts responding to user hotkey preference changes.
     - Users easily view and change current settings
 - **Modular construction**
-    - **Flexible rendering options:** Display the configuration pane with hotkeyCommanders built in rendering engine, or pass the job off to react, or your view rendering framework/library of choice.
+    - **Flexible rendering options:** Display the configuration pane with hotkeyCommanders built in rendering engine or use your own.
 - **Powerful**
-    - **Responds to key combinations:** Ctrl+Shift+k, Alt+Ctrl+u - etc
+    - **Responds to multiple key combinations:** Ctrl+Shift+k, Alt+Ctrl+u - etc
     - **Can run from multiple contexts:** Engineered to work in a 'multi-context' chrome extension situation: where hotkey configuration runs in a completely seperate browser context than the the keyboard events are being consumed in - _hotkeyCommander will work just as easily in a single browser context._
 - **Modern**
     - Builtin es2015 support via babel and webpack.